jt14den/better-research-software/episodes/01-introduction.md

 ::::::::::::::::::

-## Further reading

-We recommend the following resources for some additional reading on reproducible research:

-* [The Turing Way's "Guide for Reproducible Research"][ttw-guide-reproducible-research]
-* [A Beginner's Guide to Conducting Reproducible Research][beginner-guide-reproducible-research], Jesse M. Alston, Jessica A. Rick, Bulletin of The Ecological Society of America 102 (2) (2021), https://doi.org/10.1002/bes2.1801
-* ["Ten reproducible research things" tutorial][10-reproducible-research-things]
-* [FORCE11's FAIR 4 Research Software (FAIR4RS) Working Group][fair4rs-working-group]
-* ["Good Enough Practices in Scientific Computing" course][good-enough-practices]
-* [Reproducibility for Everyone's (R4E) resources][repro4everyone], community-led education initiative to increase adoption of open research practices at scale
-* [Training materials on different aspects of research software engineering][intersect-rse-training] (including open source, reproducibility, research software testing, engineering, design, continuous integration, collaboration, version control, packaging,  etc.), compiled by the [INTERSECT project](https://intersect-training.org/)
-* [Curated resources][forrt-resources] by the [Framework for Open and Reproducible Research Training](https://forrt.org/) (FORRT)

-## Research software project
+## Our research software project

-We are going to follow a fairly typical experience of a new researcher (e.g. a PhD student or a postdoc) joining a research group.
+You are going to follow a fairly typical experience of a new researcher (e.g. a PhD student or a postdoc) joining a research group.
-They were emailed some spacewalks data and analysis code bundled in `spacewalks.zip` archive, written by another group member who worked on similar things but has since left.
-They need to be able to install and run this code on their machine, check they can understand it and then adapt it to their own project.
+You were emailed some spacewalks data and analysis code bundled in the `spacewalks.zip` archive, written by another group member who worked on similar things but has since left.
+You need to be able to install and run this code on your machine, check you can understand it and then adapt it to your own project.

-As part of the setup for this course, you may have been emailed the `spacewalks.zip` archive (if not - you can [download it](./installation-instructions.html#spacewalks)) containing the software project the new research team member was given.
+As part of the [setup for this course](./installation-instructions.html#spacewalks), you may have downloaded or been emailed the `spacewalks.zip` archive.
-You will play they role of this new researcher throughout the course.
+If not, you can [download it](./installation-instructions.html#spacewalks) now.
+Save the `spacewalks.zip` archive to your home directory and extract it - you should get a directory called `spacewalks`.

-The first thing you may want to do is unzip this archive and inspect its content in VS Code.
-VS Code is a very handy tool for software development - it "understands" the syntax of many different file types - for example Python, JSON, CSV, etc. - either natively or via extensions that can be installed.
+The first thing you may want to do is inspect the content of the code and data you received.
+We will use VS Code for browsing, inspecting, modifying files and running our code.

+VS Code is a very handy tool for software development and is used by many researchers worldwide.
+It "understands" the syntax of many different file types - for example Python, JSON, CSV, etc. - either natively or via extensions that can be installed.
+To open our directory `spacewalks` in VS Code – go to **File -> Open Folder** and find `spacewalks`.

 You may notice that the software project contains:

 1. A JSON file called `data.json` - a snippet of which is shown below - with data on extra-vehicular activities (EVAs, i.e. spacewalks) undertaken by astronauts and cosmonauts from 1965 to 2013 (data provided by NASA via its [Open Data Portal](https://data.nasa.gov/Raw-Data/Extra-vehicular-Activity-EVA-US-and-Russia/9kcy-zwvn/about_data)).